rust-lang/book/second-edition/nostarch/chapter10.md

 body of `largest` won’t work for all possible types that `T` could be.
 Because we want to compare values of type `T` in the body, we can only use types whose values can be ordered.
-To enable comparisons, the standard library has the `std::cmp::PartialOrd` trait that you can implement on types (see Appendix D for more on this trait).
+To enable comparisons, the standard library has the `std::cmp::PartialOrd` trait that you can implement on types (see Appendix C, “Derivable Traits,” for more on this trait).
 You’ll learn how to specify that a generic type has a particular trait in the “Trait Bounds” section, but let’s first explore other ways of using generic type parameters.

 ### In Struct Definitions